xgess/thumbs_up/README.markdown

     :at_least    - Item must have at least X votes :at_most     - Item may not have more than X votes

-##### Tallying Rank
+##### Tallying Rank ("Plusminus")

-Similar to tallying votes, but this will actually return voteable object collections based on a rating system where up votes and down votes get equal rating.
-For Instance, a voteable with 3 upvotes and 2 downvotes will have a rating in this instance of 1.
+This is similar to tallying votes, but this will return voteable object collections based on the sum of the differences between up and down votes (ups are +1, downs are -1).
+For Instance, a voteable with 3 upvotes and 2 downvotes will have a plusminus of 1.

-##### Rank_Tally Options:
+##### Plusminus Tally Options:
     :start_at    - Restrict the votes to those created after a certain time :end_at      - Restrict the votes to those created before a certain time :conditions  - A piece of SQL conditions to add to the query